 - Ranen Ray Choudhury ————– Baul Singer

-Although it is not explicitly shown, the film is based on the partition of India and how the refugees from the then East Bengal (Pakistan) coped with it.
-Meghe Dhaka Tara is the story of Neeta, a beautiful and talented young girl from a middle-class family in East Bengal who have now been living in a refugee shanty on the outskirts of Calcutta.
+Although it is not explicitly shown, the film is based on the partition of India and how the refugees from then East Bengal (Pakistan) coped with it.
+Meghe Dhaka Tara is the story of Neeta, a beautiful and talented young girl from a middle-class family in East Bengal who has now been living in a refugee shanty on the outskirts of Calcutta.
 Her elder brother is unworldly and cares little in life other than music, so it comes to Neeta to bear the burden of supporting her family.
-Self-sacrificing and hard working, she keeps working even when her own family members take her for granted and hardly recognize her contribution.
-Undeterred by the tragedies that struck her, losing her fiance, job and then contracting dangerous Tuberculosis, she still wants to live …
+Self-sacrificing and hard-working, she keeps working even when her own family members take her for granted and hardly recognize her contribution.
+Undeterred by the tragedies that struck her, losing her fiance, job, and then contracting dangerous Tuberculosis, she still wants to live …

 Meghe Dhaka Tara happens to be the most acclaimed film of Ritwik Ghatak and not without reason.
 This rural drama can be considered a meditative take on poverty and family dysfunction in the middle of a refugee slum of Calcutta.
 Ghatak manages to boil the human and survival instincts to their most basic ruthless form.
 There is hardly any room for lofty ideals or sentimental altruism in the world he creates; mourn what one must, and do what one must do to survive.
 This film, realistic to the point of being almost cruel, treats ideas and sentiments as luxuries which, as the leftist Director believes, must be done away with.
 This treatment makes this film, one of Ghatak’s, and Indian Cinema’s, greatest tragedies.